-2.3.2 Safety Access View
+2.3.2 Safety View

-The Safety Access View tree focuses on accessing information related directly to safety procedures and protocols that apply to the different systems.
-This can help add consistency and verify requirements.
-This tree would lead users to general safety procedures, specific safety procedures, emergency procedures of telescope and summit facilities (excludes emergency response).
-The example provided by Figure 5 includes safety and security aspects.
+The Safety View focuses on accessing the different information related directly to Safety Procedures and Protocols that apply to the different systems.
+This can help add consistency and appropriate requirements as necessary.
+This Access Would lead users to General Safety procedures, Specific Safety Procedures, Emergency Procedures of telescope and summit facilities.
+These Collections shall be available to cover the information needed during activities authorized by the safety and security team

 Users include safety, engineering, security, maintenance staffs and management.